bkahlert/kommons/kommons-exec/README.md

 ## Installation / Setup

-Kommons is hosted on GitHub with releases provided on Maven Central.
+This library is hosted on GitHub with releases provided on Maven Central.

 * **Gradle** `implementation("com.bkahlert.kommons:kommons-exec:2.0.0") { because("command line and shell script execution") }`